Using Symbolism in Short Videos: Boost Engagement & Retention

 Imagine a single red rose in a black-and-white scene.
 It instantly signifies love amidst darkness.

 Using symbolism also enhances memorability.
-Viewers are more likely to remember a video that made them feel something profound.
+Viewers are likelier to remember a video that made them feel something profound.

 Moreover, symbols can bridge cultural gaps, allowing messages to resonate universally.
 This universality increases the video’s reach and impact.